diarmidmackenzie/sdt-condensed/CET part 2.md

 A further point to note is that when feedback is *very* negative, this can lead to all motivation being undermined, resulting in minimal persistence.

-One needs to be careful for the effects of ego involvement plus negative feedback, when interpreting experimental results.
+One needs to be careful of the effects of ego involvement plus negative feedback, when interpreting experimental results.

 ##### Ego-Involved Winning and Losing